 Last year we added a LED USB rechargeable lantern.
 This is for the kitchen and especially the dark mornings.
 I don’t like bright light first thing, and this is perfect as it is incredibly adjustable, from a useful working light to very bright.
 I have been happy with it, apart from the dimmer switch which is a bit oversensitive, and the crazy idea of having an inbuilt USB cable for recharging.
 The latter has finally broken, as all charging cables do, and cannot be simply replaced, am awaiting a whole new lantern.
 Recharging takes about an hour once a week.
 Made by GOAL ZERO, rated up to 250 lumens, and the name is LIGHTHOUSE 250 LANTERN.
 Cost: £40 (including postage).

-The most important resource when living off-grid is your own unpolluted source of water, and enough of it (approximately a minimum of 50 litres per person per day).
+The most important resource to get right, when living off-grid, is having your own source of unpolluted/ healthy water, along with enough of it all year round (approximately a minimum of 50 litres per person per day) to cover every eventuality.

-Getting the borehole drilled was the biggest headache of the entire house renovation.
-Beginning with the ten months it took to get permission to have one, during which we had to bring in all our water from the spring in town, in 25 kg containers (4 of them each day = 100 litres), the last half kilometre by wheelbarrow.
-Apparently we were lucky, this process can drag on (like all spanish bureaucracy) for up to two years, and then still get refused.
+Getting a borehole drilled is complex.
+Starting with the ten month wait to get permission, during which we had to bring all our water in from a spring in town, in 25 kg containers (4 of them each day = 100 litres), the last half kilometre by wheelbarrow.
+We were lucky, apparently the process can drag on (like all spanish bureaucracy) for up to two years, and then still get refused.